finos/FDC3/docs/api-bridging/spec.md

 * Receiving requests from the bridge.
 * Forwarding response to the bridge.

 Hence, message paths and propagation are simple.
 All messages to other desktop agents are passed to the bridge for routing and all messages (both requests and responses) are received back from it, i.e. the bridge is responsible for all message routing.

-### Handshake, Authentication & Name Assignment
+#### Bridging Desktop Agent on Multiple Machines

+As the bridge binds its websocket on the loopback address (127.0.0.1) it cannot be connected to from another device.
+Hence, an instance of the standalone bridge may be run on each device and those instances exchange messages in order to implement the bridge cross-device.

+However, cross-machine routing is an internal concern of the Desktop Agent Bridge, with each desktop agent simply communicating with a bridge instance located on the same machine.
+The connection protocol between bridges themselves is implementation specific and beyond the scope of this standard.
+Further, as FDC3 only contemplates interoperability between apps for a single user, it is expected that in multi-machine use cases each machine is being operated by the same user.
+However, methods of verifying the identity of user are currently beyond the scope of this Standard.

+### Connection Protocol

-On connection to the bridge, a handshake and authentication step must be completed.
-This allows:
+On connection to the bridge handshake, authentication and name assignment steps must be completed.
+These allow:

-- The desktop agent to confirm that it is connecting to an FDC3 Desktop Agent Bridge, rather than another service exposed via a websocket.
+* The desktop agent to confirm that it is connecting to an FDC3 Desktop Agent Bridge, rather than another service exposed via a websocket.
-- The bridge to require that the desktop agent authenticate itself, allowing it to control access to the network of bridged desktop agents
+* The bridge to require that the desktop agent authenticate itself, allowing it to control access to the network of bridged desktop agents
-- The desktop agent to request a particular name by which it will be addressed by other agents and for the bridge to assign the requested name, after confirming that no other agent is connected with that name, or a derivative of that name if it is already in use.
+* The desktop agent to request a particular name by which it will be addressed by other agents and for the bridge to assign the requested name, after confirming that no other agent is connected with that name, or a derivative of that name if it is already in use.

 The bridge is ultimately responsible for assigning each desktop agent a name and for routing messages using those names.

+#### Step 1.
+Handshake

+TBC
+Standard hello message that identifies that this is bridge, perhaps with implementation details for logging

+#### Step 2.
+Authentication

+Send in authentication details + a proposal for a specific name TBC
+Needs research

+#### Step 3.
+Auth Confirmation and  Name Assignment

+TBC
+Receive back auth confirmation and assigned name
+    Name to appear in ImplementationMetadata
+Note: own name is rarely used by the desktop agent, but useful to log for debugging purposes

+#### Step 4.
+Connected agents update

+Message sent with names of other desktop agents connected to bridge Message reissued whenever an agent connects or disconnects
+    Enables logging of connected agents and (optional) targeted API calls (e.g. `raiseIntent` to a specific agent)

 ### Channels

 It is assumed that Desktop Agents SHOULD adopt the recommended 8 channel set (and the respective display metadata).
 Desktop Agents MAY support channel customization through configuration.
 The Desktop Agent Bridge MAY support channel mapping ability to deal with channel differences that can arise.

 ## Interactions between Desktop Agents

 The use of Desktop Agent Bridging affects how a desktop agent must handle FDC3 API calls.
 Details on how this affects the FD3 API and how a desktop agent should interact with other agents over the bridge are provided below in this section.

 ### Handling FDC3 calls When Bridged

 #### WIP

 Desktop Agents that are bridged will need to wait for responses from other DAs before responding to API calls.
-  * for resilience, this may mean defining timeouts...
+For resilience, this may mean defining timeouts.

+Different types of call

+* fire and forget, e.g. broadcast
+* request/response
+  * send request, await responses
+  * who collates responses and implements timeouts (bridge or DA)?

 ### Identifying Desktop Agents Identity and Message Sources